 Foreigners must check out the specific implementation regulations and application processes at their local Human Resources and Social Security Bureau.

-In Shanghai, for example, foreigners who participate in the social insurance system can withdraw savings from their individual pension accounts in one lump sum after the end of a labor relationship, no matter if they are leaving China or are unable to receive the monthly pension (the pension contribution is less than 15 years) when reaching the statutory pension age.
+In Shanghai, for example, foreigners who participate in the social insurance system can also withdraw savings from their individual pension accounts in one lump sum when they reach the statutory pension age and are no longer in an employment relationship, regardless of leaving China or not.

 To be noted, although the premiums for pension are contributed to by both the employer and the employee, only the employee’s contribution, which is saved in the individual pension account, can be withdrawn.